Funds

 Frequently Asked Questions

-A: Yes.
-Individuals who were already registered under the NHR before it ended (December 31, 2023) retain their NHR benefits for the remainder of their 10-year period.
+Yes.
+Individuals who were registered under NHR before January 1, 2024 retain their NHR benefits for the remainder of their 10-year period.
+A transitional period also allowed individuals who became tax residents by December 31, 2023 to register for NHR.

-A: No. The IFICI regime does not offer tax benefits for pension income.
-Retirees who missed the NHR deadline are subject to standard Portuguese tax rates on their pensions.
+No. The IFICI regime does not offer tax benefits for pension income.
+Foreign pension income is explicitly excluded from the exemption.
+Retirees who missed the NHR deadline are subject to standard Portuguese progressive tax rates (up to 48%) on their pensions.

-Q: I work remotely for a foreign company — do I qualify?
+I work remotely for a foreign company — do I qualify for IFICI?

-A: Only if your role falls within one of the specific qualifying activities listed in the legislation.
-General remote work does not qualify.
+Only if your role falls within one of the specific qualifying activities listed in the legislation (Portaria 352/2024), such as scientific research, highly qualified professional activities, or work for a certified Portuguese startup.
+General remote work for a foreign employer does not qualify.

-A: 10 consecutive tax years from the year you first register as a Portuguese tax resident under the regime.
+10 consecutive tax years from the year you first register as a Portuguese tax resident under the regime.
+This benefit period is non-renewable.

 Conclusion